Universal-Team/db/CONTRIBUTING.md

 1. Any forks of existing apps must achieve a different goal/target audience than their base app
     - Ideally, forks that only add "more functionality" or different translations should be Pull Requests into the original project's repository rather than being a separate app.
     - If the project that you're forking doesn't have translations, chances are it's not needed.
+1. App must be for the 3DS or DS (e.g. not a VC inject)

 ### Recommendations
 These are not strict requirements, but are strongly recommended: